depfac/dFakto.rest/README.md

 For more information, look at the sample project

 ## Expand Middleware (Hypertext Cache Pattern)
-A special middleware can be integrated to load linked ressource as embedded automtically based on the "expand" parameter
+A special middleware can be integrated to load linked resource as embedded automatically based on the "expand" parameter

 To enable this middleware, you have to update your Startup.cs file